gini/gini-vision-lib-ios/Documentation/source/Updating to 3.2.md

 ### Custom font
 Now it is possible to specify a custom font for the whole library, being not needed to specify a font for each text.
-You just need to specify the `GiniVisionFont` in the `GiniConfiguration.font` property.
+You just need to specify the `GiniVisionFont` in the `GiniConfiguration.customFont` property.
 Previously defined fonts are no longer needed (`NavigationBarItemFont`, `NavigationBarTitleFont`, `NoticeFont`, `CameraNotAuthorizedTextFont`, `CameraNotAuthorizedButtonFont`, `OnboardingTextFont`,`ReviewTextTopFont` and `ReviewTextBottomFont`).

 ### iPad support
 On iPad, unlike the iPhone, the Gini Vision Library UI supports both landscape and portrait orientations, full rotation being enabled by default in both APIs (*Screen* and *Component*).
 So in case you don't want a particular orientation, you will need to disable it in your project settings (*Project Settings &rarr; General &rarr; Deployment Info &rarr; Device orientation*).

 If you want to modify the images shown on both Onboarding screen and No Results screen, keep in mind that the device image (`onboardingPage1` and `captureSuggestion4` assets) is different for iPhone and iPads, so it will also be necessary to provide a version for iPad.

 #### Extraction Quality Considerations
 We recommend implementing checks on tablet hardware to ensure that devices meet the Gini Vision Libraries minimum recommended hardware specifications.

 Many iPads with at least 8MP cameras don’t have an LED flash (iPad Air 2 and iPad Mini 4 have 8MP camera but no flash).
 For this reason the extraction quality on those tablets might be lower compared to smartphones.